kkokotero/BohemianServer/README.md

 /**
  * Public route: Accessible from any origin.
- * This route explicitly enables public CORS to allow cross-origin requests.
+ * Explicitly enables public CORS to allow cross-origin requests.
  */
 app.get("/public", (req: Request, res: Response) => {
-    res.enablePublicCors();
-    res.send("Hello, World from a public route!");
+    res.enablePublicCors(); // Allows unrestricted access from any origin. res.send("Hello, World from a public route!");
 });

 /**
- * Private route: Accessible only from the configured domain.
+ * Private route: Only accessible from the same domain.
- * No CORS modification is applied here, restricting access to the domain.
+ * No CORS modifications are applied, restricting access to internal requests.
  */
 app.get("/private", (req: Request, res: Response) => {
     res.send("Hello, World from a private route!");
 });

 /**
- * Domain/Subdomain route: Accessible from the domain and its subdomains.
+ * Domain/Subdomain route: Allows requests from the domain and its subdomains.
- * This route enables CORS for the domain and its subdomains.
+ * Enables CORS with restricted access to these origins.
  */
 app.get("/", (req: Request, res: Response) => {
-    res.enableCors();
-    res.send("Hello, World from a domain/subdomain route!");
+    res.enableCors(); // Grants access only to the domain and its subdomains. res.send("Hello, World from a domain/subdomain route!");
 });